luvotels/fullstack-junior-job/README.md

 It also means that you don’t have to sweat on what you know (and, more importantly, what you don’t know).

 We could name that Junior 1 and Junior 2 but... let’s use proper words!

 Loved the Bootcamp?
 Became fond of the terminal, Sublime Text and debugging?
 There we go!

 ### What are we looking for?

 A full-stack Rails developer looking to learn a lot.

+You like to design features, want to code them and are willing to ship a visually appealing and consistant product.

 You need to speak and write English fluently (or be dedicated to doing so as soon as possible).
 Portuguese and/or French would also ease communication.